hydro-informatics/hydro-informatics.github.io/_sources/index.md

 * Numerical modeling with
   * The {doc}`ETH Zurich's BASEMENT </numerics/basement>` (v3) software (2d hydrodynamics)
   * {doc}`TELEMAC </numerics/telemac>` (2d, 3d, and morphodynamics)
+* Machine learning, including the fundamentals of supervised and unsupervised learning with illustrative exercises and python implementations.

 All applications use open source or open access software, and the {ref}`software` chapter provides guidance on finding and installing appropriate and efficient software.